My Home Page with Links to My Other Book

 the theories using literary and real-life examples.

-There is a surprising emphasis on “singling
+A surprising emphasis on singling

 Individuals have varying amounts of responsibility and are guilty for a variety